nlzet/docker-images/README.md

 # Docker PHP images
 This repository serves as an easy way to configure and build docker PHP images (powered by [docker-php-extension-installer]([https://github.com/mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer))) with some extra libraries and tools:
-* locales: install extra locales with locale-gen to support internal PHP date localization
+* `locales`: install extra locales with locale-gen to support internal PHP date localization
-* install system tools for image optimization, (usage example [[https://github.com/psliwa/image-optimizer](https://github.com/psliwa/image-optimizer)]): `optipng  pngcrush  pngquant, jpegoptim, gifsicle, jpegtran`
+* `optipng  pngcrush  pngquant, jpegoptim, gifsicle, jpegtran` install system tools for image optimization, (usage example [[https://github.com/psliwa/image-optimizer](https://github.com/psliwa/image-optimizer)])
-* `mhsendmail` for local email debugging
+* `mhsendmail` for local email debugging with mailhog (installed but disabled by default, , can be enabled with ini configuration (cli argument or mounted .ini file)
-* `wkhtmltopdf` for pdf generation
+* `wkhtmltopdf wkhtmltoimage` for html to pdf/image conversion
-* `nodejs / yarn` (only in stage2, see below)
+* `nodejs / yarn` (added at stage2, see below)
-* `chromium, symfony server, global node packages, ...` (only in stage3, see below)
+* `chromium, symfony server, global node packages, ...` (at stage3, see below)
+* `xdebug` is installed but disabled by default, can be enabled with ini configuration (cli argument or mounted .ini file)

 # Available tags